Study environment - Master of Science (MSc) in Electric Power Engineering 2-years – Trondheim

 Trondheim – student town no. 1

-The world's longest rag-week, UKA, is Norway's largest cultural arrangement.
-Concerts with international rock artists, theatre and the review show are some of the main events.
+The program consists of concerts with international artists, theatre,review show and fun courses are some of the main events.
 UKA is also a chance for the students to give something back to the local residents.
 Children's theatre and an open day are regular activities that open up the university to the city.

 The International Buddy programme at NTNU